Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Generating Model Images with GRMHD

 where $\beta = P_\text{gas} / P_\text{mag}$ and $P_\text{mag} = B^2/2$.
 This prescription assigns an asymptotic temperature ratio of $R_\text{low}$ (often taken to be 1) to highly magnetized (low-$\beta$) regions, and a temperature ratio of $R_\mathrm{high}$ (usually varied between 1 and $\approx$160) to weakly magnetized (high-$\beta$) regions.
 This is in qualitative agreement with simulations that evolve separate ion and electron temperatures explicitly, although this remains an active area of research \citep{Ressler+2015,Sadowski+2017,Ryan+2018,Chael+2019,Dihingia+2023}.

 Since GRMHD simulations are scale free, we use the exact same GRMHD fluid snapshots to produce images for each of our objects.
-For each source, the SMBH mass sets the length and time scales, the distance sets the angular size scale, and the 230 GHz flux density fixes the ``mass unit'' $\mathcal{M}$ of the fluid.
+For each source, the SMBH mass sets the length and time scales, the distance sets the angular size scale, and the 230 GHz flux density fixes $\dot{M}$, the mass accretion rate of the fluid.
+Other quantities (magnetic field strength and internal energy) are rescaled appropriately.
 Following the procedure described in \citet{Qiu+2023}, we fit a slowly increasing\footnote{Slowly increasing $\mathcal{M}$ with time acts to counteract the draining and relaxation of the torus, which would otherwise result in a systematic decline in the flux density as the simulation proceeds.} $\mathcal{M}$, rescaling the density, internal energy, and magnetic field of the plasma to achieve the average 230 GHz flux density listed in \autoref{table:sources}.
+Here, Eddington ratios are defined relative to the mass accretion rate that would be required to produce the Eddington luminosity for a fiducial radiative efficiency of 0.1.

-Compared with other GRMHD model libraries \citep[e.g.,][]{EHTC+2019e}, we significantly limit the scope of our parameter space to enable us to model a variety of sources.
+Compared with other GRMHD model libraries \citep[e.g.,][]{EHTC+2019e}, for the main body of our paper, we significantly limit the scope of our parameter space to what we believe are representative values to enable us to model a variety of sources.
 All models have dimensionless spin parameter $a_\bullet=0.9$, $R_\mathrm{high}=40$, $R_\mathrm{low}=1$, a magnetic field polarity aligned with the disk angular momentum, and only two different inclinations.
 One set of images is computed with a viewing angle of $i=50^\circ$, which may be appropriate for the typical SMBH, while another set is computed with $i=160^\circ$, appropriate for \m87.
-We include only MAD models, since they are preferred over their SANE counterparts by EHT studies of \sgra and \m87 \citep{EHTC+2021b,EHTC+2022e,EHTC+2023,EHTC+2024c}.
-While this moderate value of $R_\mathrm{high}$ is broadly consistent with simulations which evolve ion and electron temperatures explicitly, we note that it is lower than the values preferred when comparing \sgra and \m87 models to EHT observations \citep{EHTC+2023,EHTC+2024c}.
-Finally, we model only thermal electron distribution functions.
-As a consequence, our models contain very little emission from their jets, which are expected to be dominated by non-thermal electrons \citep[e.g.,][]{Fromm+2022}.
-We also neglect radiative transfer from cells with $\sigma > 1$, where GRMHD floors may inject artificial material into the simulations.
-These assumptions are discussed in \autoref{sec:sum}.
+A few other parameter combinations are discussed in \autoref{sec:other_parameters}, including $i=5\degree$, $a_\bullet = 0.9$, and $R_\mathrm{high}=160$.